-I. California's Prohibition of Large-Capacity Magazines Is Part of a Longstanding History of Analogous Prohibitions
+I. California's LCM Prohibition Is Part of a Longstanding History of Identical and Analogous Prohibitions.

-Both the Supreme Court and the Ninth Circuit have emphasized that "longstanding prohibitions" on the possession of certain types of weapons are "traditionally understood to be outside the scope of the Second Amendment."
-Fyock, 779 F.3d at 996; Heller, 554 U.S. at 626-27, 635 (noting that such "longstanding prohibitions" are treated as tradition-based "exceptions" by virtue of their "historical justifications").
-These longstanding prohibitions need not "mirror limits that were on the books in 1791."
-United States v.
-Skoien, 614 F.3d 638, 641 (7th Cir.
-2010) (en banc).
-Instead, courts have found that even "early twentieth century regulations might nevertheless demonstrate a history of longstanding regulation if their historical prevalence and significance is properly developed in the record."
-Fyock, 779 F.3d at 997 (citing Nat'l Rifle Ass'n of Am. v.
-Bureau of Alcohol, Tobacco, Firearms & Explosives, 700 F.3d 185, 196 (5th Cir.
-2012)).
+Both the Supreme Court and this Court have emphasized that "longstanding prohibitions" on the possession of certain types of weapons are "traditionally understood to be outside the scope of the Second Amendment."
+Fyock, 779 F.3d at 997; see Heller, 554 U.S. at 626-27, 635 (noting that such "longstanding prohibitions" are treated as tradition-based "exceptions" by virtue of their